stevie170/google-app-scripts/form-submission-to-doc/ReadMe.md

 This script would need to be customized based on the questions and answers in the form.

 Because of the needs of this particular project, this script also navigates the folders in Google Drive.

+## Sample Script

+I'm including the basic sample script I created using a tutorial, because it was the very basic starting point for this project.